raffiidk/discord-py-ticket-claimer/README.md

 # Discord-Ticket-Claimer
-Requires token - writes custom message when ticket is created that has keyword inside.
+Requires token - writes custom message when channel is created that has keyword inside.
 Use a settings.json file.